 The concept of home is an inherently emotional topic.
 It’s something that every human on earth can understand.
 It gets straight to the heart of who we are, and it’s intensely personal.

-But if you’re careless, you can leave them confused about what you’re saying and what you’re trying to sell.
+But if you’re careless, you can leave them confused about what you’re saying and what you’re even selling.
 Two recent examples give us both ends of the spectrum.

 Zillow Makes Us Cry

 Zillow has been on a tear lately.
 They fully understand what goes through a person’s head and heart when searching for a new home, and have released a series of ads that tell the stories of home shoppers.